ecmwf/ecflow/docs/ug/user_manual/running_ecflow/ecflow_overview.rst

    special comments and manual sections that provide information for operators.

-The `child commands <https://confluence.ecmwf.int/display/ECFLOW/Glossary>`__ are a restricted set of client commands that communicate with the server.
+The :term:`child commands<child command>` are a restricted set of client commands that communicate with the server.
 They inform the server when the job has started, completed, or set an **event**.

 Once these activities are done, the ecFlow server is started and the suite definition is loaded into the server.